core-wg/oscore/draft-ietf-core-object-security.md

 * AEAD Algorithm (alg).
 The COSE AEAD algorithm to use for encryption.
 Its value is immutable once the security context is established.

 * Key Derivation Function.
-The HMAC based HKDF used to derive Sender Key, Sender IV, Recipient Key, and Recipient IV.
+The HMAC based HKDF used to derive Sender Key, Recipient Key, and Context IV.

 * Master Secret.
 Variable length, uniformly random byte string containing the key used to derive traffic keys and IVs.
 Its value is immutable once the security context is established.

 * Master Salt (OPTIONAL).
 Variable length byte string containing the salt used to derive traffic keys and IVs.
 Its value is immutable once the security context is established.

+* Context IV.
+Byte string derived from Master Secret and Master Salt.
+Length is determined by the AEAD Algorithm.
+Its value is immutable once the security context is established.

 The Sender Context contains the following parameters:

 * Sender ID.
 Variable length byte string identifying the Sender Context.
 Its value is immutable once the security context is established.

 * Sender Key.
 Byte string containing the symmetric key to protect messages to send.
-Derived from Common Context and Sender ID.
-Length is determined by the AEAD Algorithm.
-Its value is immutable once the security context is established.

-* Sender IV.
-Byte string containing the IV to protect messages to send.
 Derived from Common Context and Sender ID.
 Length is determined by the AEAD Algorithm.
 Its value is immutable once the security context is established.

 * Sender Sequence Number.
 Non-negative integer used by the sender to protect requests and Observe notifications.
 Used as partial IV {{RFC8152}} to generate unique nonces for the AEAD.
 Maximum value is determined by the AEAD Algorithm.